 So it follows that if you are determining the best time to transact, in this case the CAD vs JPY, you should pay attention to both Canadian Dollar and Japanese Yen news and forecasts.

-Risks to the Canadian dollar include, of course, oil, and the return of global trade tensions.
-Tensions eased in early December when US and Chinese leaders agreed to suspend tariff increases for 3 months.
+Going forward, risks to the Canadian dollar include, of course, oil, and the return of global trade tensions.

-As year-end approached, analysts considered the yen’s future, and appeared to agree that the low-yielding currency would strengthen throughout 2019 and beyond.
+Analysts appeared to agree in January that the yen would strengthen throughout 2019 and beyond.